(tenofovir alafenamide) Tablets

 It is not known if VEMLIDY is safe and effective in children under 18 years of age.

 What should I tell my healthcare provider before taking VEMLIDY?

 Before you take VEMLIDY, tell your healthcare provider about all of your medical conditions, including if you:

 - have HIV-1 infection.
-Your healthcare provider may test you for HIV infection before starting VEMLIDY.
-If you have HIV and take VEMLIDY, the HIV virus may develop resistance and become harder to treat.
+Your healthcare provider may test you for HIV-1 infection before you start VEMLIDY.
+If you have both HBV and HIV-1, and you only take VEMLIDY, the HIV-1 virus may develop resistance and become harder to treat.